MnO2/logq/README.md

 regarding to the speed.
 Furthermore, either TextQL and sqlite are limited in their provided SQL functions and data types, it makes the domain processing like URL, and HTTP reuqests line and User-Agents tedious.

+Another big reason is that we would like to support `jsonl` format (lines of `json`), which is nested semi-structured data that require the extension of SQL to be able to be queried effectively.

 Also, in the use case of web-traffic analytics, the questions you would to be answered are like "What is the 99th percentile in a given time frame to this Restful endpoint, by ignoring the user_id in the URL path segments".
 It would be easier to have a software providing handy functions to extract or canonicalize the information from the log.